Table of Contents

 Getting much needed help for an alcohol use disorder begins with detox and withdrawal.
 Although someone might dread this step, it is something that can’t be skipped.
 Going through detox under the care of a trained detox expert ensures that you will receive the support you deserve.

-As the withdrawal symptoms emerge, the detox team will provide meds to help reduce discomfort.
-Detox involves three parts, with the emerging, peak, and subsiding stages.
+As withdrawal symptoms emerge, the detox team will provide meds to help reduce discomfort.
+Detox involves three parts, the emerging, peak, and subsiding stages.
 They also offer psychological support, which is crucial for those winding through detox.
 The detox will take about one week to complete.

 Treatment for Alcoholism